-5 Division of duties
+5. Division of duties

 Supervisory board members are required to exercise their supervision of the management board jointly.
-The supervisory board is collectively responsible, as a result of which supervisory board members are, in principle, jointly and severally liable for shortcomings in supervision (see chapter 15: Liability towards the company).
+The supervisory board is collectively responsible, as a result of which supervisory board members are, in principle, jointly and severally liable for shortcomings in their supervision (see chapter 15: Liability towards the company).

-Although supervisory board members are free to divide up duties among themselves, the supervisory board must always jointly assess the main aspects of general and financial policy pursued by the management board and other far-reaching resolutions.
-It is advisable to set out a division of duties in writing (e.g., in supervisory board rules).
+Although supervisory board members are free to divide duties among themselves, the supervisory board must always jointly assess the main aspects of the general and financial policy pursued by the management board and other material resolutions.
+It is advisable to set out a division of duties in writing (e.g. in supervisory board regulations).

-6 Supervision and compiling a file
+6. Supervision and compiling a file

-As already explained above in chapter 1, the supervisory board supervises the policy pursued by the management board and the general course of affairs of the company.
+As mentioned in chapter 1: Duties of the supervisory board, the supervisory board supervises the policy pursued by the management board and the general course of affairs of the company and the enterprise connected with it.
 This does not mean, of course, that the supervisory board supervises the conduct of management board members on a daily basis.
 The intensity of supervision depends on the type of company and its situation (financial or otherwise).
 The supervisory board is required to ensure that the information it receives from management board members is complete and accurate.
 The supervisory board should:

 - document agreements with the management board in writing; - take steps to avoid a situation where the agreements made with the management board are only documented in writing once discussions about the implementation of and/or compliance with duties have come to an end.
-Experience shows that this leads to unpleasant situations where 'a file is compiled', causing the parties to take opposing positions; and - monitor the implementation of and/or compliance with the arrangements documented at the frequency required.
+Experience shows that this leads to unpleasant situations where the parties take opposing positions; and - monitor the implementation of and/or compliance with the documented arrangements at the required frequency.

-7 Appointment of supervisory board members
+7. Appointment of supervisory board members

-Supervisory board members of NV's or BV's are appointed by the general meeting.
-A company's articles of association may provide for a binding recommendation by the supervisory board itself or by the holders of shares of a certain type.
-For a BV, the company's articles of association may grant a (direct) power to appoint supervisory board members to holders of shares of a certain type or designation or, for a maximum of a third of the total number, to third parties.
-By law, the recommendation or nomination of a supervisory board member requires the candidate to provide certain personal information and also explain the recommendation or nomination.
+Only natural persons may be appointed as supervisory board members of a company.
+The supervisory board members of a company who have not already been appointed in the deed of incorporation, shall be appointed by the general meeting.
+The articles of association may provide for a binding recommendation by the supervisory board itself or by the holders of shares of a certain class or designation.
+For a BV, the articles of association may grant the authority to appoint supervisory board members to holders of shares of a certain class or designation or, for a maximum of one-third of the total number, to third parties.
+The recommendation or nomination of a supervisory board member requires the candidate to provide certain personal information (among which the legal entity(ies) at which the candidate is already a member of the supervisory board) and also explain the recommendation or nomination.
 Except where a company's articles of association provide otherwise, a binding recommendation will require at least one candidate.